Pontifical High Mass

 A Pontifical High Mass, also called Solemn Pontifical Mass, is a Solemn or High Mass celebrated by a bishop using certain prescribed ceremonies.
-Although in modern English the word "pontifical" is almost exclusively associated with the pope, any bishop may be properly called a pontiff.
+Although in modern English the word pontifical is almost exclusively associated with the pope, any bishop may be properly called a pontiff.
 Thus, the celebrant of a Pontifical High Mass may be the pope, any bishop or any other prelate who is allowed to wear pontificals.

-The term is also used among Anglo-Catholic Anglicans.

 Origins

 In the early Church, Mass was normally celebrated by the bishop, with other clergy.
-In the Roman Rite this evolved into a form of Solemn High Mass celebrated by a bishop accompanied by a deacon, subdeacon, assistant deacons, thurifer, acolyte(s) and other ministers, under the guidance of a priest acting as Master of Ceremonies.
+In the Roman Rite this evolved into a form of Solemn High Mass celebrated by a bishop accompanied by a deacon, subdeacon, assistant deacons, thurifer, acolyte(s) and other ministers, under the guidance of a priest acting as master of ceremonies.
 Most often the specific parts assigned to deacon and subdeacon are performed by priests.
-The parts to be said aloud are all chanted, except that the Prayers at the Foot of the Altar, which before the reform of Pope Pius V were said in the sacristy or during the entrance procession, were said quietly by the bishop with the deacon and the subdeacon, while the choir sang the Introit.
+The parts to be said aloud are all chanted, except that the prayers at the foot of the altar were said quietly by the bishop with the deacon and the subdeacon, while the choir sang the Introit.

-The full Pontifical High Mass is carried out when the bishop celebrates the Mass at the throne (or cathedra) in his own cathedral church, or with permission at the throne in another diocese.
+The full Pontifical High Mass is carried out when the bishop celebrates the Mass at the cathedra in his own cathedral church, or with permission at the throne in another diocese.

-A Low Mass celebrated by a bishop is almost identical with one celebrated by a priest, except that the bishop puts on the maniple only after the Prayers at the Foot of the Altar, uses the greeting "Peace be with you" rather than the priest or deacon's "The Lord be with you", and makes the sign of the cross three times at the final blessing, which may be preceded by a formula that begins with "Sit nomen Domini benedictum" (Blessed be the name of the Lord).
+A Low Mass celebrated by a bishop is almost identical with one celebrated by a priest, except that the bishop puts on the maniple only after the prayers at the foot of the altar, uses the greeting "Pax vobis" ("Peace to you") rather than the priest or deacon's "Dominus vobiscum" ("The Lord be with you"), and makes the sign of the cross three times at the final blessing, which may be preceded by a formula that begins with "Sit nomen Domini benedictum" ("Blessed be the name of the Lord").

 Differences from ordinary Solemn Mass

 Celebration by a bishop other than the pope

-In contrast to celebration by a priest, a bishop celebrates almost the entire first half of the Solemn High Mass until the offertory at the cathedra, often referred to as his throne, to the left of the altar.
-Instead of saying Dominus vobiscum "The Lord be with you" as the opening liturgical greeting, a bishop says Pax vobis "Peace to you".
+In contrast to celebration by a priest, a bishop celebrates almost the entire first half of the Solemn High Mass at the cathedra, often referred to as his throne (to the left of the altar), until the offertory.
+Instead of saying Dominus vobiscum ("The Lord be with you") as the opening liturgical greeting for the Eucharistic part of the Mass, a bishop says Pax vobis ("Peace to you").

-A bishop also wears vestments additional to those of a priest:
+A bishop also wears additional vestments to those of a priest.
+Unless specifically mentioned, the following vestments are normally worn in the Ordinary Form of the Mass celebrated by a bishop: